-We invite full-time faculty to submit proposals that implement innovative uses of technology to support teaching and learning.
+We invite full-time faculty to submit proposals that offer innovative uses of technology to support teaching and learning.

-Teaching and Learning Technology Innovation (TLTI) Grant awards are intended for purchasing technology equipment, platforms as a service (PAAS), and materials in support of the proposal.
-Typical awards are $5,000, but amounts up to $20,000 may be granted for exceptional projects.
+Teaching and Learning Technology Innovation (TLTI) Grant awards are intended for the purchase of technology to help educate students.
+Awards are up to $20,000.
 Awards may not be used for student/staff salaries, professional services, or consumables.

 Join your faculty peers at Texas State University who have used innovative technology to enhance learning experiences.

 Don't miss any important dates in this year's grant cycle.

 - Call for Proposal Submissions – Feb.
 7

 - Mandatory Proposal Consultation* – Feb.
 7 to Mar.
 23

 - Grant Proposal Writing Workshop (optional) – Feb.
 20